0 Part Course |

 • Gain skills and experience to work in any facet of this banking system.

-• Utilise Islamic finance training techniques to identify key risks related to non-compliance with Islamic Finance laws and establish appropriate controls within any organisation.
+• Utilise techniques to identify key risks related to non-compliance with Islamic finance laws and establish appropriate controls within any organisation.

-• Unlike Islamic banking training courses that rely heavily on theoretical knowledge, our program integrates real-world scenarios and case studies that illustrate practical aspects of Islamic Financing.
+• Many courses on Islamic finance rely heavily on theoretical knowledge.
+Our program integrates real-world scenarios and case studies that illustrate the practical aspects.

-• The instructor is not just an academic but has significant field experience working with businesses.
-This allows him to share first-hand experiences and insights that carry immense value from a learning perspective.
+• The instructor is not just an academic; he has significant field experience working with businesses.
+He can provide first-hand experiences and insights that carry immense value from a learning perspective.

-• The course content has been customised bearing the specific needs of the audience.
-This tailored approach ensures that the material is always relevant and directly applicable to the needs of you and your organisation.
+• We can customise the course content to meet the specific needs of the audience.
+This tailored approach ensures that the material is always relevant and applicable to the needs of you and your organisation.

-• Legal and financial advisors providing advice to financial institutions regarding Islamic banking and finance
+• Legal and financial advisors providing advice to financial institutions on Islamic banking and finance

 • Compliance officers and internal and external auditors who are responsible for checking adherence to Islamic principles and Sharia law

-Islamic Finance adheres to the principles of Islamic/Sharia law and is further guided by Islamic economics.
-Interest is prohibited under Islamic law, and hence Islamic Finance (in addition to some other Islamic banking training courses) centre around several key Islamic principles which include the following:
+The Islamic finance industry adheres to the principles of Islamic/Sharia law and is further guided by Islamic economics.
+Interest is prohibited under Islamic law, and hence Islamic finance centres around several key Islamic principles, which include the following:

 • Mudarabah - profit-sharing and loss-bearing products